| |

 a slice of ham, gruyere, and fig tart on a white plate

-This ham and Gruyére cheese tart is a great alternative to an everyday ham and cheese sandwich, and it’s easy to make and bake.
+This ham and Gruyére tart with fig jam is a great alternative to an everyday ham and cheese sandwich, and it’s easy to make and bake.
 Fig jam and mustard are combined to make a tangy base, then the cheese and ham are added to make the flaky, delicious tart.
 For easier handling and the puffiest, flakiest pastry, plan on about 30 to 40 minutes of chilling time in addition to the prep and bake times.

 Serve the tart as a lunch item or slice it into smaller pieces for a delightful appetizer.
 The flavors all go together beautifully, and it’s special enough for a brunch, lunch, or dinner dish.